Synthetixio/SIPs/content/stps/stp-4.md

 ### Financial Specification

-200k SNX will be allocated to this pool for a trial of 10 weeks.
+80k SNX will be allocated to this pool for a trial of 10 weeks.
+During the trial period this figure adjusted or extended by the treasury council.

 ## Copyright